HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 ## Python based machine learning and data science libraries in an attmept to build a machine learning model that can predict whether or not someone has heart disease based on their medical attributes.

+Table Of Contents

 ### Purpose of Project - To demonstrate real life example of what a data science and machine learning proof of concept might look like.
-- The original data set came from the Cleavland data UCI Machine Learning Repository:¶ https:/archive.ics.uci.edu/ml/datasets/heart+Disease
+- The original data set came from the Cleavland data UCI Machine Learning Repository:[link](https:/archive.ics.uci.edu/ml/datasets/heart+Disease)
-- There is also a version of it available on Kaggle. https://kaggle.com/ronitf/heart-disease-uci
+- There is also a version of it available on Kaggle. [link](https://kaggle.com/ronitf/heart-disease-uci)

+__Installations__

+- Pandas for data analysis.
+- NumPy for numerical operations.
+- Matplotlib/seaborn for plotting or data visualization.
+- Scikit-Learn for machine learning modelling and evaluation.

 __Exploratory data analysis (EDA) - the process of going through a dataset and finding out more about it.__
  - Model training - create model(s) to learn to predict a target variable based on other variables.